 All are advised to be cautious in light of the weather conditions.

 Maldives experiences heavy rain showers and adverse weather conditions during the southwest monsoon as well as the northeast monsoon.

 Extensive periods of strong winds and adverse weather conditions are usually experienced mostly during the southwest monsoon.

 The meteorological department has been issuing a number of white and yellow alerts across the Maldives this monsoon season in light of the worsening weather conditions.

-Such adverse weather conditions have been causing trees to uproot, roofs to tear off homes and trees as well as debris falling onto houses over the years.
+Such adverse weather conditions have been causing immense damage in many islands.
 The squally weather during monsoon also causes damage to crops in some islands and presents challenges for seafarers and fishermen as well.
 Some islands have been experiencing swell waves surges during high tides as well.